src-d/lookout/docs/configuration.md

 `comment_footer` key defines a format-string that will be used for custom messages for every message posted on GitHub; see how to [add a custom message to the posted comments](#custom-footer)

 <a id=basic-auth></a>
-## Authentication with GitHub
+### Authentication with GitHub

-It is needed to define a valid way to authenticate **lookout** with GitHub to post the analysis on any pull request of a GitHub repository.
+#### Authentication as a GitHub Account

-The default method to authenticate with GitHub is using [GitHub access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), and pass the user and the token to `lookoutd`:
+lookout needs to authenticate with GitHub.
+The easiest method for testing purposes is using a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+The token should have the **repo** scope enabled.

+The credential can then be passed to `lookoutd` as:

-- user: `github-user` argument or `GITHUB_USER` environment variable,
+- user: `--github-user` argument or `GITHUB_USER` environment variable.
-- token: `github-token` argument or `GITHUB_TOKEN` environment variable,
+- token: `--github-token` argument or `GITHUB_TOKEN` environment variable.

 <a id=github-app></a>
-### Authentication as a GitHub App
+#### Authentication as a GitHub App

-Instead of using a GitHub username and token you can use **lookout** as a [GitHub App](https://developer.github.com/apps/about-apps/).
+For a production environment you can use **lookout** as a [GitHub App](https://developer.github.com/apps/about-apps/).

 To do so, you must also unset any environment variable or option for the GitHub username and token authentication.

+You need to create a GitHub App following the [documentation about creating a GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/).
+The permissions that must be set are:

+- Repository metadata: Read-only
+- Pull requests: Read & write
+- Single file: Read-only
+- Commit statuses: Read & write

-You need to create a GitHub App following the [documentation about creating a GitHub app](https://developer.github.com/apps/building-github-apps/creating-a-github-app/), then download a private key following the [documentation about authenticating with GitHub Apps](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) and set the following fields in your `config.yml` file:
+Download a private key following the [documentation about authenticating with GitHub Apps](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) and set the following fields in your `config.yml` file:

 ```yml
 providers: